 If you need a little help getting to your Florence destination, feel free to give the visitor center a call 843-664-0330.

 The Florence Regional Airport (FLO) has provided continuous service to the public for over 75 years.
-Florence Regional offers daily flights by US Airways/US Airways Express, and is heavily used for general aviation.
+Florence Regional offers daily flights by American Airlines / Piedmont, and is heavily used for general aviation.
 The hub serving Florence Regional Airport is the Charlotte-Douglas International Airport (CLT).

 2100 Terminal Drive, Florence